Uniqueness of Coxeter structures on Kac-Moody algebras: Universal braided pre--Coxeter structures

-\begin{remark} It is easy to see that if $(u,F)$ is a universal twist, and $a$ a universal gauge, the twist of a weak Coxeter structure on $\UU_\rootsys$ by $(u,F)$ is the same as that by $(u_a,F_a)$. \end{remark}
+\begin{remark} It is easy to see that if $(u,F)$ is a twist, and $a$ a gauge, the twist of a braided pre--Coxeter structure on $\CRDYUA{\dsg}{\bullet}$ by $(u,F)$ is the same as that by $(u_a,F_a)$. \end{remark}